PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 only prune and layout sync, exact one-call count, arguments, both boundaries, and absence of consumers.
 The dictionary must remain unconsumed; retention must add no guard, scan, dependency, or TensorFlow import path.

+The production call now retains that unchanged one-counter dictionary as `_terminal_concat_unary_conv_stats`.
+It remains unconsumed; diagnostics continue to record changed and skipped outcomes independently of the retained value.

+This is an assignment-only change.
+The runner, owner, one-key schema, transactional PassSpec, preflight/default details, positive-only pruning and LayoutState sync, live Session LayoutState and diagnostics, retained Concat input-adapter predecessor, shape-extract successor, dependencies, and TensorFlow behavior remain unchanged.